 Building or developing in bushfire prone areas

-South Australia has been mapped for three categories of bushfire protection areas depending on the level of risk from bushfires:
+South Australia has been mapped into bushfire protection areas, depending on the level of risk.

-- whether the application needs to be referred to the Fire Service
+- whether the application needs to be referred to a fire service

 - having dedicated water supplies for fire fighting